Inline Wrap Bug of Internet Explorer

 However, using display: inline-block causes the follwing issues:

-display: inline-blockis not valid acc. to CSS2, therefore an error occurs.
-Butdisplay: inline-blockis correct according to CSS2.1: When you use the validator at jigsaw.w3.org, you can select “CSS2.1″ and finally your CSS will be valid. - The Opera browser changes the height of elements and moves them a few pixels to the top:
+• All current CSS validators are checking CSS according to CSS2, but display: inline-block is not valid acc. to CSS2, therefore an error occurs.
+But display: inline-block is correct according to CSS2.1: When you use the validator at jigsaw.w3.org, you can select „CSS2.1“ and finally your CSS will be valid.

 Final solution